Approved motorcycles for learner and provisional riders

 The following other minor modifications are also allowed provided it does not increase the power nor reduce the weight:

-- Replacement of parts or components by identical parts or components.
+- Replacement of parts or components by identical parts or components, or with equivalent aftermarket parts that do not alter a vehicles specifications or ADR compliance.

 Three-wheeled scooters with a narrow front wheel track can be used for rider training.
 See Training and testing on a three-wheeled scooter for more information.